Vitsœ at Dover Street Market

 Rei Kawakubo opened her “wildly innovative” Dover Street Market in 2004 and said:

 “I want to create a kind of market where various creators from various fields gather together and encounter each other in an ongoing atmosphere of beautiful chaos: the mixing up and coming together of different kindred souls who all share a strong personal vision.”

-Unsurprisingly we were truly honoured when DSM asked us to look after its prized window for the month of January.
-We have attempted to elucidate the concept of system-thinking by constructing a series of universal origami blocks which have been arranged in a multiplicity of forms on a universal shelving system.
+Unsurprisingly Vitsœ was “truly honoured” when DSM asked it to look after its prized window for the month of January.
+Vitsœ’s window elucidates the concept of system-thinking by constructing a series of universal origami blocks which have been arranged in a multiplicity of forms on a universal shelving system.

 Simple is better than complicated

 Quiet is better than loud